uiuc-iml/Robotic-Perception-Box/README.md

 The **Perception Box** is an integrated framework for real-time visual-inertial SLAM and 3D semantic mapping.

 This project lowers the entry barrier for deploying modern robotic perception capabilities on embedded systems like the NVIDIA Jetson, as well as standard Ubuntu desktops.
-By exposing a clear XML-RPC and Python API, it allows anyone to run live SLAM, stream labeled 3D maps, and control mapping tasks remotely — without the overhead of deep low-level integration.
+By exposing a clear XML-RPC and Python API, it allows anyone to run live SLAM, stream labeled 3D maps, and control mapping tasks remotely.

 ## Table of Contents